benjamincrozat/content/articles/laravel-versions.md

 - **Support for delayed deletion of database records called soft deletion.**

-### Laravel 4.1
+### Laravel version 4.1

-**Laravel 4.1, codenamed Illuminate, was released in December 12, 2013.** Some of its new features include:
+**Laravel 4.1 version, codenamed Illuminate, was released in December 12, 2013.** Some of its new features include:

 - **New SSH component**:
     - Allows you to SSH into remote servers and run commands.